teuben/dc2019/scripts4paper/DC_pars.md

 In most cases, ``masking = 'AM'`` with its subparameters set to default (as above) is the best choice, but tends to fail for extremely extended emission.

-#### SD-AM mask fine-tuning (step 1)
+#### SD-INT-AM mask fine-tuning (step 1)

 In cases of widespread extended emission (i.e. almost entire image), the cleaning process in ``PB`` or ``AM``-mode can diverge and lead to an insufficient image resoration.
-With the ``SD-AM`` mask the bulk of the prominent emission can be extracted so that the cleaning process can be handed over to a auto-multithreshold clean to deal with the residual emission.
+With the ``SD-INT-AM`` mask the bulk of the prominent emission can be extracted so that the cleaning process can be handed over to a auto-multithreshold clean (might need to adjust ``AM``-subparameters) to deal with the residual emission.

-Generating a common mask from an interferometric and/or SD image mask at an user defined threshold (``masking  = 'SD-AM'``), requires additional input:
+Generating a common mask from an interferometric and/or SD image mask at an user defined threshold (``masking  = 'SD-INT-AM'``) requires additional input:

-       smoothing  = 5    # smoothing of the threshold mask (by 'smoothing x beam') RMSfactor  = 0.5  # continuum rms level (not noise from emission-free regions but entire image) cube_rms   = 3    # cube noise (true noise) x this factor cont_chans = ''   # line free channels for cube rms estimation, e.g. '2~5'
-       sdmasklev  = 0.3  # image peak x this factor = threshold for SD mask
+       smoothing    = 5    # smoothing of the threshold mask (by 'smoothing x beam') threshregion = '150,200,150,200'  # emission free region in template continuum or cube image RMSfactor    = 0.5  # continuum rms level (if threshregion not defined: noise  is not from emission-free regions but entire image) cube_rms     = 3    # cube noise (true noise) x this factor cont_chans   = ''   # line free channels for cube rms estimation, e.g. '2~5' sdmasklev    = 0.3  # image peak x this factor = threshold for SD mask

 For an interferometric image based mask, a dirty image of the ``vis`` with the basic clean parameters defining the image shape is created.

-In the case of continuum data, the ``RMSfactor`` is multiplied with the rms of the entire continuum image - irregardless of the emission present (i.e. it is not the true rms!).
-This product is used as a threshold for the mask.
-In the case of a cube, the true rms-noise can be computed from the line-free channels, that the user has to adjust under ``cont_chans``.
-This noise is multiplied with the with ``cube_rms`` and is used as a threshold of the cube-data.
-In both cases, the threshold mask is smoothed by the ``smoothing``-factor times the interferometric beam.
+In order to setup the parameters above it is best to execute step 1 once - SD_INT_AM parameters are irrelevant at this moment.
+This step regrids the SD and creates a dirty image of the ``vis`` with the basic clean parameters defining the image shape.
+Inspect dirty image and SD image

+      imnameth      = imbase + '.'+mode +'_'+ specsetup +'_templateor.image'
+      sdreordered_cut = sdbase +potential-channel-cut-out+'.SD_ro.image' # SDpar case
+         or
+      sdroregrid      = sdbase +'.SD_ro-rg_'+specsetup+'.image'          # INTpar case

+and find a suitable emission free region (continuum) or channel range (cube) in e.g. the CASA viewer (setting a box/region in the image in the CASA viewer gives you the rms therein in the region panel of the viewer).
+Define these in the ``threshregion`` and ``cont_chans``, respectively.
+Sometimes, there are no fully emission-free channels on a cube, so that one needs to select a range of the weakest emission channels and a region that is emission-free for all these selected channels.
+For fully emission-free channels, set ``threshregion = ''``.
+Then, play with the image contours and their flux levels to find a good cut-off threshold for creating the clean mask.
+This flux value of the interferometric image is parametrised in DC_run.py as ``RMSfactor`` * RMS measured in the user defined threshregion in the continuum image or as ``cube_rms`` * RMS measured in the user defined cont_chans (and threshregion, if needed) in the cube image.
+If the image contains no reliably emission-free region, use the entire image ``threshregion = ''`` and note that the measured RMS is not the true RMS of the image.
+The resulting threshold-clipped mask is smoothed by the ``smoothing``-factor times the interferometric beam.

-The threshold for a single dish image based mask is given by the ``sdmasklevel`` times the SD image peak flux.
+The flux threshold for a single dish image based mask is given by the ``sdmasklevel`` times the SD image peak flux.

+Having the parameters set, a second execution of step 1 is not necessary, because the mask is recalculated for any changes in the mask fine-tuning parameters at the beginning of each DC_run execution.
+Nevertheless, the updated *pars*-file needs to be executed before DC_run, else your new SD_INT_AM parameter are not implemented.

+Whenever the interferometric masks is created, DC_run gives feedback in the terminal about the measured RMS and the applied threshold that is used for the mask - and for cleaning if specified ``t_threshold`` is not specified.

-If the user does not specify a clean threshold for tclean to stop DC_run will take the threshold derived from the interferometric ``SD-AM`` mask - independent from the masking-mode that has been specified.
+If the user does not specify a clean threshold ``t_threshold`` steering the depth of the clean, DC_run will take the threshold derived from the interferometric ``SD-INT-AM`` mask - independent from the masking-mode that has been specified.
-Once step 1 has been executed, the mask is recalculated for any changes in the mask fine-tuning parameters at the beginning of the DC_run.
+This implies that the  the parameters above are not only relevant for creating the SD-INT-AM mask, but also for auto-determining a reasonable clean threshold for DC_run in general.

+Nonetheless, you can set up a ``t_threshold`` that is different from the threshold the interferometric mask is based on, e.g. clean deeper that the level of the mask has been defined for.

-#### SD-AM masks for all methods using tclean etc (steps 2, 5 - 7)
+#### SD-INT-AM masks for all methods using tclean etc (steps 2, 5 - 7)
-For ``masking = 'SD-AM'`` a mask is made from the threshold-clipped interferometric, from the ``sdmasklev``- clipped SD image and from the combination of both masks.
+For ``masking = 'SD-INT-AM'`` a mask is made from the threshold-clipped interferometric, from the ``sdmasklev``- clipped SD image and from the combination of both masks.
 The user can choose which one to use, i.e. the options are: 'SD', 'INT', 'combined'

        tclean_SDAMmask = 'INT'
        hybrid_SDAMmask = 'INT'
        sdint_SDAMmask  = 'INT'
        TP2VIS_SDAMmask = 'INT'

-### user interaction and iterations and threshold
-With the parameter ``inter`` the user can choose between interactive (``IA``) and non-interactive (``nIA``) clean.
-The number of clean iterations to be executed is set under ``nit``.

-      inter     = 'nIA'      # interactive ('IA') or non-interactive ('nIA') nit       = 1000000    #
+The ``SD-INT-AM``-mode is designed such that a user-defined fraction of the tclean iterations

+       fniteronusermask = 0.3   # valid between 0.0 an 1.0

+is spent on a user mask.
+Once the stopping-threshold or interation limit ``fniteronusermask``*``nit`` is reached, tclean is restarted in ``AM``-mode and continues cleaning also on regions outside the ``SD-INT-AM``-mask until the threshold or the (1-``fniteronusermask``)*``nit`` is reached.
+With n ``fniteronusermask`` = 0.0, DC_run loads the ``SD-INT-AM``-mask with one iteration and then moves over to the ``AM``-mode.
+An ``fniteronusermask`` = 1.0 makes DC_run work solely on the ``SD-INT-AM``-mask for all iterations.
+Both extremes give insufficient cleaning results, therefore a flexible mixture of the two modes is introduced by the
+``fniteronusermask``-parameter.

 ### Setup of the base name extension describing the basic clean properties